Select from the following:

 Students will be matched with a faculty adviser approximately a month before classes begin.
 Faculty advisers provide information and advice on global health careers and professional opportunities, and assist with connections to other faculty and community members around practicum and thesis.
 Students work closely with their faculty adviser until the student identifies their thesis chair.
 Students are encouraged to use the Student guide for meeting with faculty.pdf document for meetings with faculty.

-- OPTIONAL (for international students) - Graduate Preparation Program, a pre-graduate studies program offered by UW International & English Language Programs.
+Graduate Preparation Program, a pre-graduate studies program offered by UW International & English Language Programs.
 This 4-week program is designed to prepare incoming international students for graduate studies at UW and institutions throughout the US.

 The School of Public Health requires MPH students to show documentation of protection against a number of vaccine-preventable diseases as well as screening for tuberculosis.
 The Health Sciences Immunization Program (HSIP) manages and tracks student immunization status.
 International students are encouraged to complete as many immunizations (with documentation - see below) as possible in their home country as this will likely be less expensive.